gyang274/py4d/chapter05.md

         </tbody>
         </table>

-    -   reindexing can be done more succinctly by label-indexing with `ix`.

 -   Dropping entries from an axis

-    `data.drop([index])` is default on dropping row index, dropping column index must specifiy `axis=1`.
+    -   `data.drop([index])` is default on dropping row index, dropping column index must specifiy `axis=1`.
 This is inconsistent with latter indexing, selection and filtering, which is default on indexing and slicing column index, and selecting row index must specifiy `.ix`.

 <!-- -->